 Given the timeframe above, most are in their 20s and 30s today.
 In many places, they make up a majority of the workforce and are the largest cohort in history when compared with previous generations.
 Now, Millennials are entering their prime spending years.

 Things have moved on apace since the baby boomers were in their 30s.
 This generation has grown up through a rapid digital evolution.
-Thought of as the first ‘digital natives’, they are tech-savvy, rely heavily on their devices, and prioritize experience over ownership.
+Thought of as the first ‘digital natives’, they are tech-savvy, rely heavily on their devices, and prioritise experience over ownership.

 In research undertaken by Goldman Sachs, it was found 50% of Millennials play video games, compared with 27% of Generation X, and a mere 16% of Baby Boomers.
 Meanwhile, another study found that the group spends up to 18 hours per day consuming content.

 Why Does Gamification Work So Well?

-Gamification works for Millennials (and beyond) because it is fulfilling.
+Put simply, gamification works for Millennials (and beyond) because it is fulfilling.
 It provides a clear incentive or reward, and draws on our natural ambition.
 In addition, it provides a challenge – a small hurdle to overcome, which ultimately provides gratification once completed.
 It triggers real, visceral emotions.

 On a scientific level, receiving a reward or overcoming a hurdle triggers a release of dopamine, which helps us feel pleasure.
 It can even be released in the anticipation of a reward, further fuelling motivation.

 A successful pairing of Millennials and gamification is determined by a number of factors.
-The content must be compelling, and it is best used over a certain timeframe to allow users to build competence over time.
+The content must be compelling, and it is best used over a certain time frame to allow users to build competence over time.

 Do Millennials Like Gamification?

-In short, yes.
 While gamification’s benefits stretch across different age groups (and their names), Millennials and gamification is a match made in heaven.

 Firstly, Millennials are drawn to interactive digital concepts because it’s what they’ve grown up around.
 They’re the first generation that see digital technology as the norm, meaning they’ve basically learnt it like a language from birth.
-Practically all of them (nearly 100%) use the internet and 93% own a smart phone.
+Practically all of them (nearly 100%) use the internet and 93% own a smartphone.

-Millennials and Gamification In the Real World
+Examples of Gamification In the Real World

+Background.
 Mediacorp, Singapore’s national media network, recently demonstrated how gamification and Millennials can be combined to gain real results.
 In celebration of the 20th anniversary of TODAY, their digital newsroom, Mediacorp wanted to drive more Millennials to the site.
 As well as increased traffic, the goal was to better understand readership preferences and earn loyal engagement amongst the age group.
 To do so, they launched a four-week gamified campaign using 3radical’s Voco platform.

+Using gamification.
 Launched on the Today Online website, users were invited to play a variety of classic games including Sudoku, Word Search, Trivia Quiz and Pairs Matching.
 Promoted through the newsroom’s social channels, game play was available three times a day from Monday to Friday, with a new game each week.
 The first 20 winners each day were rewarded with redemption codes for prize vouchers.

-The results of this campaign speak for themselves.
+The results.
 Every single unique user of the game willingly provided their email address, while 24% of winners provided additional details in order to redeem prizes.
 Using this additional data, Mediacorp was able to analyze and engage with their Millennial readers on a more personal level.